tdwg/process/review_manager.md

 [The figure depicts the steps in reviewing and ratifying a TDWG standard.
 The figure is not formally part of the by-laws.]

-## 5.2 Example of an email to potential reviewers
+## 5.2 Example of an email to potential expert Reviewers

 Note: This template is similar to emails that have been used in the past to request reviews.
 Please modify as required.
 The fields within braces in the text below are variables into which you may insert known details.